petrasvestartas/session_protobuf/Readme.md

 This folder lets you build Protocol Buffers (C++ runtime + protoc) **once per OS** and reuse the headers and static libraries from your application build.
 No package managers needed after this step.

+**🔧 Uses Git Submodule**: This project includes the official protobuf repository as a Git submodule in the `src/` directory, ensuring you always have access to the complete and up-to-date protobuf source code.

 After installing, you will have a per‑platform directory like:

 - `macos-arm64/`